CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 ## Step 8: Create Switches and Routers

 NSX switches and routers enable virtual and physical network connectivity.
 NSX uses multiple tier 1 routers spoked into a tier 0 router.
-The teir 0 router connects to the physical network though the edge VLAN interface.
+The tier 0 router connects to the physical network though the edge VLAN interface.
 For this, you will create a VLAN Uplink switch.
 You will then create tier 1 switches and routers to connect the virtual subnets to the tier 0.

  8.1 Create VLAN Uplink Switch